RESEARCH on Vehicle Control / Driving Behavior

+In order to construct human-like automated driving systems, we focused on optical flow that is a velocity vector generated by the surrounding environment.
 Humans can perceive the direction of self-motion based on optic flow, and they can track a target path by matching their direction to a point of "they want to go" on the target path.
 This is a human (animal)-like control method.
-Therefore, we made a mathematical model of optic flow and introduced this human-like method into the vehicle steering control based on a nonlinear control method.
+Therefore, we modeled optic flow generated by the vehicle state and we verified that the modeling result can strictly reflect the direction of self-motion that has been only verified through the experiments.
+Then, we introduced a mathematical model of optic flow into the vehicle steering control based on a nonlinear control method in order to construct human-like control method.
 From the results of the simulations and vehicle experiments, we confirmed this method is effective for the automated steering controller and can reproduce human's steering behaviour in terms of steering accuracy.

-From the results of our proposed method, we got a hypothesis: the usefulness of a region of optic flow (for instance, far and near, or central and peripheral vision) for driver's steering behaviour is not consistent.
-Then, we made a unique simulation environment which can selectively mask either the optic flow or the road edge information.
+From the results of our proposed automated driving control method, we got a hypothesis: the usefulness of a region of optic flow (for instance, far and near, or central and peripheral vision) for driver's steering behavior is not consistent.
+Then, we made a unique simulation environment that can selectively mask either the optic flow or the road edge information to analyze driving behavior.
 Then, we verified how this two information affects the steering performance of the driver within the scope of Two-point steering model.
 Amazingly, a part of the results is the same as the results produced by the optical flow control.
-This conclusion could give us some intuition: driver models capturing driver characteristics can figure out new driver behaviour even if we do not conduct the psychological experiments.
+This conclusion could give us some intuition: driver models capturing driver characteristics can figure out new driver behavior even if we do not conduct the psychological experiments.

 PROFESSION / EDUCATION